 When we originally put together the Farnam Street Membership Program, we had no idea it would turn into such a vibrant learning community.

 Most people aren’t willing to put in the effort to get ahead.
 It’s too easy to keep doing what we’ve been doing.

 But what if you were surrounded in a virtual community of like-minded, smart, and generous people?

-For the first time ever, members will have access to thought papers and memos that I put together.
+For the first time ever, members will have access to exclusive content, thought papers, and memos that I put together.
 While irregular, these contain ideas that have helped CEOs, Championship NFL coaches, hedge fund managers, and others make better decisions and take advantage of opportunities where others can’t.

 Membership is more than exclusive content.

 It’s a community of like-minded people just like you.
 This is your opportunity to share links, discuss topics and bounce ideas off some of the smartest people on the planet.
-Members include CEOs, best selling authors, and even the odd professional sports teams coaches and GMs.
+Members include CEOs, best-selling authors, and even coaches and general managers from professional sports teams like the NFL and NBA.

 * * *

-“The Farnam Street membership is worth every penny and I plan to be a member forever.”
+“The Farnam Street (learning community) is worth every penny and I plan to be a member forever.”

 — Hemik Shah